Fulfillment Center vs. Warehouse: Comparison

-It’s not unusual to hear someone refer to a warehouse as a fulfillment center, and vice versa.
+Now, it’s not unusual to hear someone refer to a warehouse as a fulfillment center, and vice versa.
 While both involve large buildings housing a variety of goods, they are in fact quite different animals.
-So, let’s take a look at the difference between a warehouse and a fulfillment center, and the services they provide, so that you’re able to choose which is right for you and the needs of your business.
+So, before diving into the benefits of a fulfillment center, let’s take a look at both types of facilities.

 When you think of a warehouse, your mind probably conjures up an image of a large space with shelves that reach to the ceiling, with forklifts occasionally bustling about to get at products or to move them around.
 That’s pretty accurate!

 Most warehouses serve wholesale retailers or B2B orders involving large quantities of products; they typically do not ship products to external customers or end-users.
-Aside from being a space-saver, these businesses save money; rather than purchase their own warehouse and hire staff to manage it, they rent space and share the costs with other businesses.
+Aside from being a space-saver, warehouses help businesses save money; rather than having to purchase their own warehouse and hire staff to manage it, business can rent space and share the costs with other companies.

 Fulfillment services work with retailers, e-commerce companies, corporations, and others to fulfill both B2B and B2C orders, shipping goods to end-users.
 For example, when you order a new pair of shoes online, they are probably going to be shipped from a fulfillment center rather than from a warehouse.
 Of course, a big shoe retailer may store extra pairs in a warehouse, and then ship shoes from the warehouse to a fulfillment center every couple of months.